Cutaiar/intuitive-cross-platform-ar-interaction/README.md

 Once the object is out in space, pressing the 'apple with arrows' button will add a rigidbody to the object, letting it fall to land on any planes detected thusfar.

+## Project Structure

+All assets generated specifically for this project are in `Assets/intuitive-cross-platform-ar-interaction`.
+Anything outside this folder are external assets used in the project.
+Inside, there is a standard `Materials, Prefabs, Scripts, ...` setup.

+## Libraries

+This project uses [ARFoundation](https://unity.com/unity/features/arfoundation) on top of [ARKit](https://developer.apple.com/augmented-reality/) for augmented reality functionality.

+It uses [Normcore](https://normcore.io/?utm_source=normalvr.com) for networking functionality.

+It's best to consult the documentation for these libraries if you aren't familar with them.

+The rest is custom written and can be found in `Assets/intuitive-cross-platform-ar-interaction\Scripts`.

 ## Future Work & Ideas

 Generate (room id, recognition image) pairs for any model.
 Upload the pair to a database.
 Mobile users recognize image, then join room.
 This would enable the use of multiple models and a generally more 'real' app.